7aii/6S898/_posts/2023-11-09-grokking-proposal.md

 ### Week 1: Foundation and Replication
 * Delve into the foundational papers on grokking.
 * Begin experiments to replicate the grokking phenomenon.
-* Visual: A stack of books and a magnifying glass, symbolizing research and discovery.

 ### Week 2: Hypothesis and Experimentation
 * Formulate hypotheses based on week 1 insights.
 * Design and conduct targeted experiments.
-* Visual: Lightbulb and test tubes, representing ideas and experiments.

 ### Week 3: Testing and Analysis
 * Test the proposed hypotheses in varied scenarios.
 * Analyze the data to assess the occurrence of grokking.
-* Visual: A computer screen with graphs, showing data analysis.

 ### Week 4: Synthesis and Reporting
 * Compile and synthesize the findings.
 * Draft the research blog post to narrate the exploration journey.
-* Visual: An open laptop with a draft document on the screen, indicating the writing process.